rsperezn/Vigenere-cipher-solver/README.md

-Complete Netbeans project that breaks the  Viginiere cypher by Kasiski's test and frequency analysis.
+Complete Netbeans project that breaks the  Vigenere cipher by Kasiski's test and frequency analysis.